How to Prepare Your Airbnb or Holiday Cottage for Christmas

 - The best pubs with cosy fires

-- Make a list of your favourite local shops for some last minute gifts.
-Try and negotiate an exclusive discount just for your renters
+- Make a list of your favourite local shops for some last-minute Christmas shopping

 - The best place to celebrate New Year’s Eve